Pyreko/argoinde2/README.md

 At last.
 The long-awaited, second ARG.

-This is a long one, so let's begin.
-The following gives our journey through solving this set of puzzles, as well as hopefully explaining how some things lead to other clues.
+The following walkthrough gives our journey through solving this set of puzzles, as well as hopefully explaining how some things lead to other clues, the required thought process, and perhaps some of the other things that were attempted before we hit the solutions.

 ## Table of Contents